Tim Hardaway Jr.: Junior season (2012–2013)

-CBS Sports listed him as the 35th best player in its preseason top 100.
+CBS Sports listed him as the 35th-best player in its preseason top 100.
 He was a preseason John R. Wooden Award top 50 selection.
 During the season, Trey Burke and Hardaway were constantly referred to as the best backcourt in college basketball.
 The praise came from a variety of leading media outlets such as FOX Sports, ESPN color commentator Dick Vitale, ESPN journalists such as Miles Simon, Bleacher Report columnist Zach Dirlam (who included backcourt depth provided by Nik Stauskas), as well as much local press.

 Hardaway began the season with a double-double by scoring 25 points (including 5-for-5 three-point shooting) and adding 10 rebounds.
 His fourth career double-double earned him his second Big Ten Player of the Week award.
 Hardaway earned the NIT Season Tip-Off MVP with 39 points total in the November 21 semi-final and November 23 final against Pittsburgh and Kansas State, respectively.
 On December 20, he posted a career-high 7 assists against Eastern Michigan.
 Hardaway suffered an ankle injury that caused him to miss the December 29 game against Central Michigan and that broke his 81 consecutive games played streak that went back to the beginning of his Michigan career.
-In the subsequent game on January 3, he returned to the lineup for the 2012–13 Big Ten Conference men's basketball season opener against Northwestern with 21 points and four assists in a 94–66 victory.
+In the subsequent game on January 3, he returned to the lineup for the 2012–13 Big Ten Conference men's basketball season-opener against Northwestern with 21 points and four assists in a 94–66 victory.
 Two games later on January 9, he tied a career high with 11 rebounds and added 15 points for his fifth career double-double.
 On January 17, Michigan defeated Minnesota (#9 AP/#12 Coaches) at Williams Arena, marking the first time Michigan defeated a top-10 team on the road since a December 6, 1996, victory by the 1996–97 team over Duke.
 Hardaway earned a second Big Ten Player of the Week Award following a 21-points performance on 7-for-8 shooting (4-for-5 three-point shot) with 5 rebounds, 3 assists, 3 steals and 2 blocks.
-On January 28, Michigan was ranked number one in the AP Poll with 51 of the 65 first place votes.
-It marked the first time Michigan ranked atop the AP Poll since the Fab Five 1992–93 team did so on December 5, 1992.
-On February 5, Hardaway tallied a career high 6 three-point shots, including three on consecutive possessions to give Michigan its first lead of the second half in an overtime victory against Ohio State.
+On January 28, Michigan was ranked number one in the AP Poll with 51 of the 65 first-place votes.
+It marked the first time Michigan ranked atop the AP Poll since the 1992–93 Fab Five team did so on December 5, 1992.
+On February 5, Hardaway tallied a career-high 6 three-point shots, including three on consecutive possessions to give Michigan its first lead of the second half in an overtime victory against Ohio State.